zzzgit/hakim/README.md

 ### loe
 whether it is lower than or equal to the operand
 ### test
+whether it can return a truthy value from the regular express
+### dplacesGt
+whether the digits of decimal part is greater than the operand
+### dplacesLt
+whether the digits of decimal part is Lower than the operand
+### lengthGt
+whether the length of the string is greater than the operand
+### lengthLt
+whether the length of the string is lower than the operand
+### beginWith
+whether the string begin with the operand
+### notBeginWith
+whether the string don't begin with the operand
+## types for is
+### number
+whether the string represent a number
+### integer
+whether the string represent an integer
+### positive
+whether the string represent a positive number
+### decimal
+whether the string represent a decimal number
+### latin
+whether the string consist of latin letters
+### enletters
+whether the string consist of english letters
+### email
+whether the string contains a email
+### empty
+whether the string is ""
+### money
+whether the string represent a number which has less than two decimal digits
+### qq
+whether the string represent a qq number
+### cellphone
+..
+### ip
+whether the string represent an ip address
+### url
+whether the string represent a url

 ## plugin
 Third-party plugins are available by means of the plugin API.
 Currently only the `is` directive can be extended.
 If you want to define a plugin which extend Hakim to have a capability to judge whether the operand is a binary number, it should be like this:

+alphanumeric